EvaMaeRey/ggjudge/README.md

 # ggjudge

-FDV (Wilke) strategy for expressing high level judgments about plot’s effectiveness, also extended to code, and hopefully soon to text console output.
+Using FDV (Wilke) strategy for expressing high level judgments about plot’s effectiveness, also extending to code, and to text console output.
 Uses cowplot’s ggdraw functions.

 <!-- badges: start -->